 NATIONAL VISION INVESTOR ALERT: Kaplan Fox & Kilsheimer LLP Notifies National Vision Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, Feb.
-10, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of National Vision Holdings, Inc. (“National Vision” or the “Company”) (NASDAQ: EYE), an optical retailer.
-A complaint has been filed on behalf of investors who purchased National Vision common stock between May 13, 2021 and May 9, 2022 (the “Class Period”).
+NEW YORK, Feb.
+10, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of National Vision Holdings, Inc. ("National Vision" or the "Company") EYE, an optical retailer.
+A complaint has been filed on behalf of investors who purchased National Vision common stock between May 13, 2021 and May 9, 2022 (the "Class Period").

 If you acquired National Vision common stock during the Class Period and would like to discuss this case or our investigation, please click here.
 Or, you may contact us by emailing pmayer@kaplanfox.com or by calling (646) 315-9003 or our toll free number 1 (800) 290-1952.